Binge Drinking vs. Alcoholism: Key Differences

 While there are clear differences between alcoholism and binge drinking, both conditions involve destructive behavior that can wreak havoc on a person’s health, finances and relationships.
 If you or someone you love is struggling with an alcohol problem, understanding the difference between binge drinking and alcoholism can help.
 With a clearer idea of the problem, it’s easier to get your loved one the help they need to overcome their substance abuse and make a fresh start.

 If you or a loved one is fighting alcohol addiction, we are here to help.
-You can talk to experts at 724-268-2858 or fill out an online contact form to see how we can help you win this fight.
+You can talk to experts at (412) 561-9558 or fill out our online contact form to see how we can help you win this fight.

 References: